Shirishalavudya/M2_EmbSys/Project/1_Requirements/readme.md

 # When

-This is used to control the home functions when we are outside and it mostly usefull to handicapped and aged people.
+This is used to control the home functions like ON/OFF activities ,when we are outside and it mostly usefull to handicapped and aged people.

 # Where